 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.

-The Discussion Board forums are the online equivalent of a classroom discussion among students.
+The discussions are the online equivalent of a classroom discussion among students.
 Threads must address the topic in a clear and concise fashion, using outside sources (quotes from our texts, other books and/or journal articles) as needed to support one’s point.
 In addition, the student must reply to at least 2 other classmates’ threads.
 The student must also reply to comments from classmates on his/her thread as needed.
 Threads must be 350 words minimum, while replies must be 100 words minimum.
-Discussion Board forums are class wide and not small group in this course.
-Late posts are not accepted as they are the digital equivalent of talking to an empty room after everyone has already gone home.
+Discussions are class wide and not small group in this course.
+Late posts follow the syllabus guidelines.

-There will be 4 exams over the 15 presentations.
+There will be 4 quizzes over the 15 presentations.
 While viewing the presentations, the student will take notes on the content, which they will be able to use while completing the exams.
-The exams contain 20 multiple-choice and true/false questions and have a time limit of 30 minutes.
+The quizzes contain 20 multiple-choice and true/false questions and have a time limit of 30 minutes.
 The student may use his/her notes and texts, but as they are time limited, only by becoming familiar with the material in advance will he/she be able to complete them successfully.
-Time begins when the exam is opened and multiple attempts are not allowed.
-The questions are selected at random, so each exam will vary in its content.
+Time begins when the quiz is opened and multiple attempts are not allowed.
+The questions are selected at random, so each quiz will vary in its content.